ReiKath26/AnimalCrossingPedia/README.md

 # AnimalCrossingPedia
-Encyclopaedia for All Things Animal Crossing (Work In Progress)
+Encyclopedia for All Things Animal Crossing.
+Made as a practice to fetch data from RESTful API, programmatical UIKit Native UI, and VIPER Architecture